+91 92 58 700 600 info@neodermatologist.com

 Now that you know what causes ringworm, find out how to treat and cure ringworm fast in our complete guide to Ringworm Treatment and Cure.

-Who Is More Likely To Get Ringworm Infection?
+Who Is More Likely To Get a Ringworm Infection?

-• Weak immune system- If you have an underlying disease or a condition like diabetes, in which the immunity of your body decreases.
-Ringworm can spreads quickly in such a person and does not go away quickly.
+• Weak immune system - If you have an underlying disease or a condition like diabetes, in which the immunity of your body decreases.
+Ringworm can spread quickly in such a person and does not go away quickly.
 In such cases, fungal infection home remedies are usually ineffective, and professional medical treatment is strongly recommended.

 Tips To Prevent The Spread Of Fungal Infection